WASdev/sample.functionaltest/README.md

-This project is a work in progress to eventual show different techniques to test functaionality of an application deployed on Liberty.
+This project is a work in progress to eventually show different techniques to test functionality of an application deployed on Liberty.